NorSC/supervisor-search/_supervisors/zeeshan-siddiqui.md

   3. To have the basic knowledge and understanding of the domain

   4. To have the understanding about the development tools used in the project

+  **Before contacting, please make sure :(PhD Students)**

+  1. To have a novel and innovative idea that enables you to either extend the existing work or propose a new solution to address the problem.

+  2. To have an Abstract level understanding of the project.

+  3. To have an initial literature review done to justify the project (10-15 studies).

+  4. To have a clear research gap.

+  5. To have an understanding of the Research Methodology.

+  6. To have up to three Research Objectives.

+  7. To have a working knowledge and experience of the development tools used in the project.

+  8. To have a working knowledge and experience of the Multi-Criteria Decision Analysis tools used in Comparative Analysis.

+  9. To have three years (if full-time) or six years (if part-time) project plan (Gantt Chart).

+  10. To have a set of References or Bibliography.
 additional_details_phd: >-
   **Projects are welcome in the Authentication and authorisation domain.
 Such as,**